Natural Born Learner 1

 Born To Learn

-The goal is to regain the same eagerness to learn that you exhibited as a young child.
-Review the following infographic to remind yourself of just how proficient a learner you are.
+The goal is to regain the same eagerness to learn that you had as a young child.
+Review the following infographic to remind yourself of how proficient a learner you really are.

 You are already amazing.

-By realizing you’ve already learned and accomplished some pretty fantastic things, you can maintain your belief that learning is something that comes naturally to you.
-Don’t forget that some of the things you take for granted now are skills that are very difficult to learn and master!
+By recognizing that you’ve already learned and accomplished some truly fantastic things, you can maintain the belief that learning comes naturally to you.
+Don’t forget that some of the things you take for granted now are skills that are difficult to learn and master!
 Watch the following video.

 Metacognitive Goals

-In the first part of the week, notice how you feel about learning.
-Do you associate learning with grades and tests?
-Or do you view learning as something that is enjoyable to do no matter the setting?
-Try to become aware of what is impacting your view of learning.
+In the first part of the week, take note of how you feel about learning.
+Do you associate learning with grades and tests, or do you see it as something enjoyable, regardless of the setting?
+Try to become aware of what influences your perspective on learning.

-You may find that you view learning differently, in different settings.
-The key is understanding how you view learning, so you can make sure you maintain a positive view of the learning process.
+You may find that your view of learning changes depending on the setting.
+The key is understanding how you perceive learning, so you can ensure you maintain a positive attitude toward the learning process.
 Never forget that you were born to learn.

-Write down your findings from the above assignment in your journal.
+Write down your findings from this exercise in your journal.

 You have tremendous potential.
 Probably more than you give yourself credit for.